mtheoryx/aws-backup/engineer-notes.md

 ### Initial Unknowns

-If a table is deleted, how does this affect the backup?
+- If a table is deleted, how does this affect the backup?

-Does backup pick up tables in other regions?
+- Does backup pick up tables in other regions?
+  - NO

 ## DynamoDB Action Plan